mobify/mobify-code-style/css/sass-best-practices/readme.md

 // and so on...
 ```

-Please note that in Mobify's way of writing CSS, we do not declare classes in vellum (a.k.a. globals) and we do not style elements or tags in components, which is why these two are declared separately in their respective directories.
+At Mobify, we don't declare classes in the default `base` styles or style elements or tags in components, which is why these two are declared separately in their respective directories.

-__Scenario 2__: This scenario is very specific to Mobify and here is why... as you probably know by now, using Mobify's Adaptive.js you are basically transforming a site's DOM and applying new CSS to the new DOM.
-Typically, we would expect to have full control over the markup, and therefore over all the classes added to the DOM.
-Unfortunately, there are times when parts of the DOM cannot be changed exactly like you might want, such as when the website is using third-party plugins like BazaarVoice.
+__Scenario 2__: This scenario occurs commonly when working with 3rd party plugins like BazaarVoice.

 What are the consequences of not being able to control parts of the DOM?
 It means we might not be able to add classes to the DOM reliably, which means that we can't apply our styles as easily as we would like.
-Instead, we are forced to write some gnarly selectors to ensure these situations can work.
-Let's use BazaarVoice again as our example:
+Instead, we are forced to write some gnarly selectors.
+Here's an example using BazaarVoice:

 ```scss
 [id="BVRRContainer"] {